jakejhc/Portfolio-Projects/README.md

 A project for solar power prediction.
 This analysis provides insights on renewable energy usage and maintenance, which are becoming more and more relevant in the age of electrical cars and global warming awareness.

-##  Time series (Project T and T2):
-A time series project that aims to analyze the correlation between time and various energy related stocks.
-Data are imported from Yahoo Finance API or NYSE.
-LSTM with different optimizers and parameters are able to make predictions with reasonably good scores, along with some other time seriels models.
-One of the notebook uses Keras, and the other uses Tensorflow.

 ## Twitter:
 A NLP project to classify tweeters depending upon its likelihood of being about a real disaster.
 Data cleaning follows: a. raw text corpus -> b. processing text -> c. tokenized text -> d. corpus vocabulary -> e. text representation.
 Matrix factorization based GLoVe embeddings are used before feeding into a simple LSTM, a dual-LSTM, and a BERT model with variable larning rate, batch size, dense layer, dropout layer, and epoch.